CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/04-face.md

 To learn more about what you can do with this service, see the [Azure AI Face service page](https://learn.microsoft.com/azure/ai-services/computer-vision/overview-identity).

 ### Review
-In this lab, you have created an Azure AI Service resource, connected it to the vision studio and detect faces in the Studio
+In this lab, you have completed the following tasks:

+- Created an Azure AI services resource
+- Connected Azure AI Service Resource to Vision Studio
+- Detected faces in the Vision Studio

 ## You have successfully completed this lab.